nabeelvalley/docs/content/pages/blog/2026/08-07/website-revision-7-part-0-housekeeping.md

 Since this is the 0th part, that perhaps implies that there are other posts to come.
 My plan for this series is as follows:

 - Part 0 - Housekeeping (this post)
-- Part 1 - Architecture
+- Part 1 - Architecture (or "How Not to Build a Static Site")
 - Part 2 - Creating Pages
 - Part 3 - Server Components
 - Part 4 - A Library

 The site is currently live and is a little ahead of what we've talked about so far, so look around and have a peek at what's to come